How to Compress PNG Without Losing Quality

 Batch compress multiple PNGs efficiently

 For folders of images, use TinyPNG batch upload (up to 20 files) or ImageOptim which processes entire folders automatically on Mac.
 Batch processing saves significant time compared to compressing files one at a time.
+Keep a copy of the original and verify transparency, text edges, gradients, and dimensions after each change.
+If the image is for publication, test the final file in the destination page rather than trusting a file-size number alone.

 7